The landscape of higher education in France and its best universities

 For those who want to join a higher education institution in France, there is one thing that they share in common.
 It is choosing the best university.

 University ranking systems

-An increasing number of rankings recognize the effort that every institution puts to offer the best education, attract international students, as well as the best academics and researchers.
-Many of these worldwide ranking focus on many indicators such as teaching, research, knowledge transfer and international outlook.
+An increasing number of rankings recognize the effort that every institution puts to offer the best education, attracting international students, as well as the best academics and researchers.
+Many of these worldwide ranking focus on many indicators such as teaching, research, knowledge transfer, and international outlook.

 In this study, we consider three of the most well-known world university rankings:

 - World University Rankings by Times Higher Education (THE)

 - Academic Ranking of World Universities by Shanghai Jiao Tong University (ARWU)

 - QS World University Rankings by TopUniversities (QS)

 If any higher education institution is among the national top 10 universities in France in at least one ranking then it is added to this list.

 These are major ranking systems for universities across the globe.
 Since we’re interested in the best university in France, we’ll filter out the results accordingly.